Daejeon Korail FC: History

-The team has played in the Korea National League between 2003 and 2019, when the league merged with the K3 League.
+The team played in the Korea National League between 2003 and 2019, when the league merged with the K3 League.
 They won the 2005 season with a 4–2 aggregate victory over Suwon City in the final.
 In the Korean FA Cup, the team reached the quarter-finals in 2001 and the semi-finals in 2005.
 In the 2019 edition, the team reached the final, where they lost 4–0 on aggregate to the top division side Suwon Samsung Bluewings.